motoo-tobbler/sm64ex-coop/README_android.md

 8. You might see a warning very similar to the one covered in steps 5-7.
 If you trust Termux, repeat that process.

 9. Open Termux and wait until the "installing bootstrap packages" message disappears.
-Then, the first thing you need to do is type `pkg upgrade` and press Enter (or "Go" as some touch keyboards label it):
+Then, the first thing you need to do is type `pkg upgrade -y` and press Enter (or "Go" as some touch keyboards label it):

 ![image](https://user-images.githubusercontent.com/31490854/209229669-9463d400-878e-40b0-9689-b013140fef61.png)